revou-fsse-1/w22-group-react-group-a/README.md

 - Receive form validations when trying to create/edit boards and tasks
 - Mark subtasks as complete and move tasks between columns
 - Hide/show the board sidebar

+### Future Improvements

+- User can drag and drop task into other column
+- Option to change column color
+- Add search feature
+- Collaboration between users

 ### What I learned